DamengRandom/tipify/js-reduce-method.md

-### JS Reduce Method
+### JavaScript Reduce Method

-There are few cases of using javascript reduce method:
+There are few cases of using JavaScript reduce method:

 Before start case, there is an sample data:
 ``` js